blinktrade/BlinkTradeJS/README.md

 > Response

-The response is the same as the [Execution Report](#executionreport-websocket), if you're using it with Rest transport, it will response as an array together with a balance response.
+The response is the same as the [Execution Report](#executionreport-websocket), if you're using it with rest transport, it will response as an array together with the balance response.

 ```json